AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 ## Flush the cache

- If you make any changes to the configuration in _Settings_ you must [manually flush the cache](/help/payment-services/settings.md#flush-the-cache) so that your store shows the latest configurations.
+ If you make any changes to the configuration you must [manually flush the cache](/help/payment-services/settings.md#flush-the-cache) so that your store shows the latest configurations.